ashleymulford/Genome-Network-Analysis/README.md

 ### This is a user’s guide for the Genome Network code.
 This code programmed in a python Jupyter notebook.
 ### Downloads:
 #### First, download ‘genome_network_code’.
 This folder should have the code necessary, a folder titled “virus_data”, and a csv file titled "cooccurence".
 #### To access this notebook, you must have Anaconda downloaded and installed onto your laptop or computer.
-For further details about downloading Jupyter, go to this link.
+For further details about downloading Jupyter, go to this link: https://jupyter.org/install
+###